 On November 13, 2014, the Company completed an offering of approximately 909,090 units of the Company's common stock with Hudson Bay Capital.
-(See Note 12, "Stockholder's Equity", for further information).
 Each unit consisted of one share of the Company's common stock and 0.9 of a warrant to purchase one share of common stock, or a warrant to purchase in the aggregate 818,181 shares (the "November 2014 Warrant").
 The November 2014 Warrant is exercisable at any time, at an initial exercise price equal to \$11.00 per share, subject to certain price-based and other anti-dilution adjustments, and expires on November 13, 2019.
 As a result of the April 2015 equity offering, the exercise price of the November 2014 Warrant was reduced to \$9.41 per share.